MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 ![Save in progress.](media/save in progress.png)

-A red x indicating that a save to Dataverse has failed and the project will be reverted to the previous state upon reload (this is accompanied by a warning banner and requires a page refresh to revert the failed save and continue editing):
+A red x indicates the save to Dataverse failed, and the project reverts to the previous state upon reload (this reload shows a warning banner and requires a page refresh to revert the failed save and continue editing):

 ![Save failure.](media/save failure.png)